adleatherwood/FunctionalLink.Next/FunctionalLink.DocFx/articles/TheResult.md

 ﻿# The Result

 The Result type is structured very similarly to the Option type.
-It's recommend that you read through the Option type first because all of the functions are basically the same.
+It's recommend that you read through the Option type first because all of the functions are the same.

 The main different of the Result type is that instead of getting nothing (or None) when there is no result, you get a Failure.
 So the Option's narrative is, "there may or may not